Learn how to draw a butterfly - an easy step-by-step butterfly drawing tutorial including drawing butterfly wings with an intricate pattern.

-How to draw a butterfly: Add Wing patterns
+How to draw a butterfly: drawing butterfly wings patterns

-The fascinating part of drawing butterflies in the number of colours and patterns butterflies can have on their wings.
+The fascinating part of drawing butterflies is the number of colours and patterns butterflies can have on their wings.
 Let’s see how can we improve on our simple butterfly drawing by adding some pattern to the wings.
-The pattern drawn here is inspired by the complex real butterfly wing structure but is simplified into easy to draw oval shapes.
+The butterfly wing drawing pattern here is inspired by the complex real butterfly wing structure but is simplified into easy to draw oval shapes.

-Let’s start by drawing the base pattern on the larger fore wings.
+Let’s improve our easy butterfly drawing.
+Start by drawing the base pattern on the larger fore wings.
 First, draw the prolonged oval at the top of the wing – that will be our base wing cell.

 Now we draw similar prolonged tear-shaped cells on the lower small wings – the hind wings.
 We have fitted three to the size of our wing.
 They all touch the spot in the middle of the wing.